 WELCOME to the Phyllis Haehnle Sanctuary (pronounced hane-lee).
 Hosting a wildlife spectacle: the annual gathering of Sandhill Cranes prior to migration.
 With a panoramic view of the Mud Lake Marsh surrounded by the fall colors of trees, few wildlife wonders can rival the sight of several thousand cranes flocking to this sanctuary on a late October afternoon.

-The 2025 Crane count is happening every Monday.
+The 2025 Crane count is ENDED for the year.

 JAS supports Michigan Audubons' Opposition to crane hunting in Michigan